Blind Citizens WA Inc.

 Blind Citizens WA’s mission is to ensure that Western Australians who are blind or vision impaired have full participation in the community.

-People who are blind or vision impaired, our families and friends are all welcome at Blind Citizens WA events.
-Pop these in your diary:
+For people who are blind or vision impaired, our families and friends are all welcome at Blind Citizens WA events.

 Have Your Say – Get Involved